Poornima-skp/Match_ME--Match_Me/README.md

 # Title:
 #Match_ME-Happy.github.io
 # Description:
 #This is a Memory Game with load of fun colors and it helps you with lightning fast memory.
-This game increases brain activity while having enjoyable interior.
+This game increases brain activity.
 I made this project as an assignment for my BootCamp.
 During the process of coding this game, I fell in love with it, that I tried to one up myself each day.
 Of course every new addition came with some challenges which I googled and tried to figure it out.
 This being my very first project has helped me learn a lot and get even more hooked in coding.
 #This game can be played in a "Single Player" or a "Two Player" mode.